DuncanMacKirik/TelegramFreeSpaceAlert/README.md

 ## Why use it?
 Primarily on Windows platforms, when you don't want to install Python/Node.js/Go/Ruby just to run a simple script.
 There are always VBScript and Powershell, but I rarely saw them used for this purpose.

+## Current status
+4/5 (mostly done/beta version).
+Buildable and usable, but there is certainly more room for improvement.

 ## Usage
 ```TelegramFreeSpaceAlert /botToken=<Telegram_bot_token> /chatId=<Telegram_chat_id> [/compName=<custom_machine_name>] <drv>:=<limit>...```